ZacGeurts/Simulator/README.md

 For grid-based equations: Lists scalar field values at each grid point.

 Logs:
-Program logs are written to log.txt, including initialization, equation switches, and errors.
+Issues are written to log.txt

 Deep-Dive for Advanced Users
 Simulation Mechanics